2023 Employment Discrimination Statistics Employees Need to Know

 Discrimination happens more frequently behind closed doors but also out in the open for co-workers and even other managers to see.
 Some employers can be brazen because they feel they can get away with it.
 This damages the employee experiencing the discrimination and perpetuates an unhealthy and unsafe working environment.

 Age discrimination is prevalent.
-Over 40% of American workers over the age of 40 have experienced Age discrimination in the workplace.
+45% of American workers have experienced Age discrimination in the workplace.
 Older workers have experienced forced retirement, getting passed over for opportunities, and even harassment.
 The Age Discrimination in Employment Act (ADEA) protects people 40 years of age and older from age-based discrimination, among other laws.

 Other forms are prevalent as well.
 42% of American workers say they have experienced workplace sex or race discrimination.
-Federal and state laws protect employees from gender or race discrimination, including Title VII of the Civil Rights Act of 1964 (Title VII) and the Florida Civil Rights Act (FCRA).
+Employees have federal and state laws protecting them from gender or race discrimination, including Title VII of the Civil Rights Act of 1964 (Title VII) and the Florida Civil Rights Act (FCRA).

 Success Rate of Complaints

 The success rate of complaints varies, according to employment discrimination statistics.
 It can be difficult, particularly if you do not have an employee rights attorney.
 A majority of claims are settled out of court.
-Race discrimination cases have the highest number of charges filed with the EEOC – 756,173 since 1997.
-Sex discrimination charges are not far behind, with 653,857 since 1997.
+Race discrimination cases have the highest number of resolutions – 743,458 since 1997.
+Sex discrimination cases are not far behind in the number of resolutions, with 701,383 since 1997.

 The settlements for complaints average about $40,000 but can go up to $300,000, depending on the employer’s size.